GitMew/ViT-ActMax/README.md

 Running the experiments in this repo requires this form of installation.

 ### Approach B: Submodule
 Alternatively, if you *don't* want to expose this code to all projects but still want to use it, it can also be installed as a Git submodule.
-In your new (Git-tracked) project, do:
+Assuming you are either in your Git-tracked project folder (if you don't want to reuse the project as a submodule itself) or in your package folder (`src/YOURPACKAGE/`), run:
 ```
-mkdir lib
-cd lib
-mkdir submodules
+mkdir _lib/submodules
-cd submodules
+cd _lib/submodules

 git add submodule https://github.com/GitMew/ViT-ActMax.git
 cd ViT-ActMax